ClearBalance Media Room FAQs

 1) How have hospitals and health systems responded to the new significance of patient pay?

 By improving the patient experience, optimizing internal workflow, tools and policies, and taking compliance into consideration.
 They also are engaging patients in financial discussion during pre-service/access to determine the best financing option for patients to cover their portion of care cost.
-Health systems also are leveraging technology (estimation tools, payment platforms, embedded long-term financing programs) to address patient pay.
+Health systems are leveraging technology (estimation tools, payment platforms, embedded long-term financing programs) to address patient pay.

 2) How can you measure the ROI of patient pay collection strategies?

-By identifying areas of focus, utilizing proven strategies, creating and measuring to a benchmark and through proven results.
+By identifying areas of focus, using proven strategies, creating and measuring to a benchmark and through proven results.
 ClearBalance® provides a HFMA Peer Reviewed ROI Value Model™ to help health systems uncover their costs related to patient pay and provides national benchmarks for improvement.

 3) What are the effects of High Deductible Health Plan (HDHP) growth?